 Access Network & Internet settings

-If you need to forget a Wi-Fi network that you have previously connected to, you can do so by accessing the Network & Internet settings on your laptop.
+If you need to forget a Wi-Fi network you previously connected to, you can access the Network & Internet settings on your laptop.
 This can typically be done through the Control Panel or by clicking on the network icon in the taskbar or system tray and selecting the appropriate option.

 Manage known networks

 Within the Wi-Fi settings window, you will find the option to manage known networks.
-Clicking on this option will display a list of all the Wi-Fi networks your laptop has connected to in the past.
+Clicking on this option will display a list of all the Wi-Fi networks your laptop has previously connected to.
 From here, you can select the network you want to forget and choose the forget or remove option.
 This will remove the network from your saved network list, and your laptop will no longer automatically connect to it in the future.

 Creating a New Wi-Fi Connection